12-yr-old Creates App for Alzheimer’s Patients

-Thanks to the app created by this 12 year-old girl, an Alzheimer’s patient can use mobile technology to remember family bonds, among other things
+Thanks to the app for Alzheimer's created by this 12 year-old girl, an Alzheimer’s patient can use mobile technology to remember family bonds, among other things.

 She began to forget her age and sometimes couldn’t understand why she didn’t come over for dinner or was so far away.
 Later, the most painful thing happened to this young girl: her own grandmother began to confuse her with other relatives.

 It’s not easy to live life this way.
-Being close to a person who is affected by Alzheimer’s is a very difficult emotional challenge.
+Having a close friend or relative affected by Alzheimer’s is a very difficult emotional challenge.